 Take your choice of one of two shore excursions offered today at Canakkale.

-Canakkale is the gateway to the storied city of Troy, a city described in ancient Greek lore and today a World Heritage Site.
+- The Ancient City of Troy: Canakkale is the gateway to the storied city of Troy, a city described in ancient Greek lore and a World Heritage site.
 Troy itself was long believed to be a mythical city until the late 19th century, when a series of excavations uncovered the ruins of a fortress and other evidence of a great city.
 These digs provided vital information about the ancient Greeks and Romans who built the city, which as a great commercial port helped develop this region as a crossroads between East and West.
-View the remains of massive walls, a Roman Theater and the reputed Palace of King Priam, along with a remarkable replica of the Trojan Horse.
+View the remains of massive walls, a Roman Theater, and the reputed Palace of King Priam, along with a remarkable replica of the Trojan Horse.

-The excursion begins with a ferry ride across the famed Dardanelles to the moving WWI Memorials and Battlefields of Gallipoli situated on the Gelibolu peninsula.
-After arriving in Eceabat, visit North Beach, Anzac Cove, the Beach Cemetery, Lone Pine Cemetery and Chunuk Bair.
+- Memorials and Battlefields of Gallipoli: The excursion begins with a ferry ride across the famed Dardanelles to the moving WWI Memorials and Battlefields of Gallipoli situated on the Gelibolu peninsula.
+After arriving in Eceabat, visit North Beach, Anzac Cove, the Beach Cemetery, Lone Pine Cemetery, and Chunuk Bair.
 After the visits return to the ship via ferry.

 Day 13 – Istanbul